 You don’t need to just know what will happen during your surgery, you need to prepare for what will happen after the surgery as well.

 You will experience some level of pain and discomfort following the procedure, particularly in the first few days following the procedure.
 You may wish to take pain medication to help alleviate any symptoms.

 You will have to ensure you avoid any strenuous physical exercise in order to avoid sustaining any injuries or damaging the wound.
 You will need to avoid all exercise for four to six weeks.

 You may be able to notice some differences after your surgery, however, it will take several months for swelling to completely go down and for the final results to be apparent.

 Are you interested in undergoing a tummy tuck?
-This is a procedure Centre for Surgery currently offers.
+This is a procedure that Centre for Surgery offers.
 Contact us today to find out more or to book a consultation.